carlsonlab/straightlinewasalie/README.md

 **Q: Are there other little inside jokes like that in the paper?**

-A: Actually, yes - the album art was begging to be turned into a color palette, so we used those colors in Figure 2.
+A: Actually, yes - the album art was begging to be turned into a color palette, so we used those colors in most of the figures.

 **Q: You must really like this album.**